-Ammo Сart provides unlimited shots for creatures with ranged attacks.
+Ammo Сart provides unlimited shots for creatures and War Machines with ranged attacks.
 The shots start to decrease right after the Ammo Cart is destroyed.
 Despite the fact that The Ammo Cart is not used during a creature bank or shipwreck battle, it still provides unlimited ammo.
 In damage calculations Ammo Cart goes as level 1 unit, its AI Value is 400.

 Sold by the blacksmith of